Fortify Your Strategy

 - Direct attention & action: Start focusing on what needs to happen in this moment to get one step closer to your articulated potential & dream for your future.
 No excuses.
 Excuses are simply a self-sabotaging strategy to stay stuck.
 Imagine your way through this if you have to jump-start the process that way, but leave this point with one or two action steps that will bring you a blip closer to feeling fulfilled, enough to power you out of the place of inaction into a place of possibility.

 - Feel your future: Focus and feel in your body what it would feel like to have already accomplished your dreams.
 What does it feel like to already be living the gifts of your greatest potential as though you have already achieved it?
 Spend twenty or thirty minutes every day, creatively visualizing this reality and connecting with how that feels in your body.

 This exercise builds the resources you need to continue to refuel your life, no matter what frustration you’re experiencing.
-Sustained high performance can’t happen when we allow our energetic tanks to run dry.
-There is nothing that empties a tank faster than feelings of helplessness, powerlessness, or feeling the chronic victim of your life.
+High performance can’t happen when we allow our energy to run dry.
+There is nothing that empties a tank faster than feelings of helplessness, powerlessness, or indulging a chronic victim mindset.
 Shifting your focus to where you are feeling empowered, and articulating the dreams and potential of that power, is going to bring you the new resources and energy to keep moving forward.

 To jump start this process, let’s do something right now:

 - Think of a memory where you were at your best.
 Verbalize it out loud, to yourself, in ten seconds or less.

 - Now, describe the qualities you felt through this experience with three words.
 Three words which embody how you felt.

 - Use these words as your guide.
 Let them be your North Star of sorts, leading you to your higher healing self in this moment.